 - Their passion for web design and how people use websites compels them to post interesting blog articles, white papers, and other content frequently.

 What to avoid

 Just the opposite.
 If they don’t pass at least four of the five benchmarks listed above, don’t call them.
-Firms in this category violate most immutable laws of marketing.
-They look the same, say the same things, and specialize in everything including mobile apps, analytics, marketing, print, packaging, eCommerce, videos, social media, billboards, Joomla, PHP, hosting, lead nurturing and much, much more, for small to medium-sized business throughout the nation and across the world.
+Firms in this category violate the most immutable laws of marketing.
+They look the same, say the same things, and specialize in everything including mobile apps, analytics, marketing, print, packaging, eCommerce, videos, social media, billboards, Joomla, PHP, hosting, lead nurturing, and much, much more, for small to medium-sized business throughout the nation and across the world.

 If the project manager is also the designer and programmer, you’re back at the pizza place.
 This type of design firm represents your worst return on investment.